Surprisingly, modern medicine has no distinctive philosophy!

 Some illustrations of topics that the philosophy of medicine may deal with.

-The connection between Body, Mind & Spirit.
+The connection between Body, Mind, and spirit.

 • Is the body just a physical entity or also a physical-energetic combination?
-There is a duality between matter and energy in the science of physics.
-Is it also valid for medical science?
+The science of physics recognizes a duality between matter and energy.
+Is this also valid for medical science?
+What is the connection between body, mind, and spirit, how does it work, and how is it manifested?

-Does the body occasionally act randomly?
+Does the body operate randomly?
 (Immense implications)

 Is there a common denominator for all types of addictions?